-Between the holidays and Valentine’s Day and Drink Wine Day (it’s true—it’s a thing!) and, well, any day if you live in my house, you might find yourself enjoying wine and cheese.
-(Because really, is there a bad time for wine and cheese?)
+There are plenty of occasions for enjoying wine and cheese.
+A party.
+A picnic.
+The holidays.
+The Big Game.
+Drink Wine Day (it’s true—it’s a thing!).
+Cheese Month (it’s a thing, too!).
+Plus, well, any day of the week if you live in my house—because really, is there a bad time for wine and cheese?
 So then, let’s talk about wine and cheese pairing.

 Long story short, pairing wine with cheese is no different than pairing wine with any other food.
 So for that, let’s review my super-basic food and wine pairing tips:

 1. Wine experts might talk about fruit flavors, grassy aromas, and other nuances in a wine, but most important in food and wine pairing are a wine’s broad characteristics—its sweetness (or lack thereof), crispness or acidity, tannins, weight, and intensity.
 Sauvignon Blanc, for example, could be characterized as dry (not sweet), high in acid, no or very low tannins, light to medium weight, and medium intensity.
 In comparison, Zinfandel could be characterized as dry (not sweet), medium to high in acid, medium to high in tannins, medium to heavy weight, and medium to strong intensity.